Advising

 Other MSU Resources

-While our advisors should be the primary place that majors go to for information on the economics major, there are many other university resources available for students.
-See below for a list of key resources.
+While our advisers should be the primary place that majors go to for information on the economics major, there are many other university resources available for students.
+Please click the button below to view all other MSU student resources.